- View the Contract of Carriage for the complete baggage policy.

 - Cape Air is not liable for POC equipment failures, failure of the batteries that power the POC, or any other losses or damages alleged by the customer or any other person arising out of the use or possession of the POC, unless caused by the gross negligence or willful misconduct of Cape Air.

-Oxygen Cylinders provided by Cape Air or its vendors or codeshare partners may also be utilized.
-This service is limited and subject to availability.
 For oxygen cylinders provided by a codeshare partner, please refer to that airline’s contract of carriage for specific requirements.
 A service charge may be assessed for this service.
-Customers’ personal oxygen cylinders can not be transported or used onboard any flight as per FAA restrictions.
+Customers’ personal oxygen cylinders cannot be transported or used onboard any flight as per FAA restrictions.
 Oxygen cylinders provided by Cape Air is subject to the following conditions:

 - Compliance with regulations of all countries within the flight itinerary where oxygen is to be used;